tarjeir/chunker/README.md

 pipx install --editable .
 ```

-This will make the `chunker` command available globally, including the `vectorcode_mcp` proxy.
+This will make the `chunker` command available globally, including the `vectorcode-mcp` proxy.

 ### 2. Configure Claude for Desktop to Use the VectorCode MCP Server